assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft8.md

 size prefix that is needed when implementing Salt Channel over TCP.
 Each WebSocket message is a message as specified in this document.

-Is is RECOMMENDED that the WebSocket connection is closed when the Salt Channel session is closed.
+It is RECOMMENDED that the WebSocket connection is closed when the Salt Channel session is closed.
 This behavior MUST be the default behavior of compliant implementations.